soarqin/DSP_Mods/UXAssist/README.md

 ## Changlog
 * 1.0.8
-  + New function:  logistic storage limits are not scaled on upgrading `Logistics Carrier Capacity`, if they are not set to maximum capacity.
+  + New function: `Enhanced control for logistic storage limits`
 * 1.0.7
   + Fix a crash issue on choosing language other than English and Chinese
   + Games saved in Peace-Mode after Dark-Forg update can also be loaded as Combat-Mode now.